MingMakes

 It was a 3 day workshop and you could pick any jacket or blazer pattern with a notched collar.
 I picked the Heather Blazer from the Friday Pattern Company, as the fit was meant to be relaxed, as well as the jacket being lined.
 My course with Lynda Maynard did include guidance on lining the Sienna Jacket, but I decided to keep it simple since that was my first jacket.
 I was therefore excited to learn new techniques and build on my knowledge with the Heather Blazer.

-This post is a review of the workshop itself, the review of the actual pattern will follow soon.
+This post is a review of the workshop itself, my review of the actual pattern can be found here.

 Several others had chosen the Jasika Blazer, and another picked The Blazer by The Maker's Atelier.